wuxc/pywin32doc/md/PyIDebugDocument.md

 # PyIDebugDocument

 ## PyIDebugDocument Object

 The base interface to all debug documents\.
-Derived from[PyIDebugDocumentInfo](#pyidebugdocumentinfo)
+Derived from [PyIDebugDocumentInfo](PyIDebugDocumentInfo.md)